 Yellow lines indicate paved or frequently used roads open to the public.
 Some extensions of these roads may be blocked and/or restricted.

 Red diagonal lines indicate restricted areas

-Orange lines indicate hiking paths or roads once used before the flooding of the Reservoir.
+Brown lines indicate roads once used before the flooding of the Reservoir.

 Blue lines indicate brooks, streams, creeks, or other flowing waters.
 Any filled in blue shape indicates a body of water.
 Any blue outline of a shape indicates a bog, swamp, or other still/stagnant waters.